Chris Young (singer)

 Christopher Alan Young (born June 12, 1985) is an American country music singer and songwriter.
-In 2006, he was the Season 4 winner of the television program Nashville Star, a singing competition on USA.
+In 2006, he rose to fame after winning season four of the reality singing competition program Nashville Star.

 After winning, he was signed to RCA Records Nashville, releasing his self-titled debut album that same year.
 It produced two singles on Hot Country Songs with "Drinkin' Me Lonely" and "You're Gonna Love Me".
 His second album, The Man I Want to Be, was released September 1, 2009.
 It included the singles "Voices", "Gettin' You Home (The Black Dress Song)", and the title track, all of which went to number 1.
 Young's third album, Neon, produced two more number ones in "Tomorrow" and "You" in 2011 as well as the top 5 hit "I Can Take It from There" in 2012.
 The follow-up, 2013's A.M., produced three new singles with the top 5 hits "Aw Naw", "Who I Am with You", and "Lonely Eyes".
 His fifth album, I'm Comin' Over, was released on November 13, 2015.
 In 2017, Young gained one of the crowning achievements in country music, becoming a member of the Grand Ole Opry.

 Early years

 Chris Young was born in Murfreesboro, Tennessee, on June 12, 1985.
 In his youth, he attended Trinity United Methodist Church.
 His grandfather Richard Yates was a performer on the Louisiana Hayride.

 Young showed interest in music from an early age, performing in various children's theater productions.
 While attending Oakland High School, he sang in its choir and began playing in local clubs.
 In 2000, he performed with his high school's Winter Drumline in a performance, "A Night at the Palladium", where he was a mariachi singer.
 The group performed in the Winter Guard International Tournament in Ohio that year.
-In 2003, Young was a national YoungArts winner and Presidential Scholar of the Arts.
+In 2003, Young was a national YoungArts winner and Presidential Scholar of the Arts as part of the Presidential Scholars Program.

 While attending college, he continued to tour, performing more than 150 shows a year.